BestTimesToVisit.com Logo

 Stockholm Public Transport (SL)

 Stockholm's integrated public transport system uses a combination of metro, buses, trams, and ferries.
 It's efficient and covers most of the city and surrounding areas.
-Purchase a travel card for unlimited journeys within a set time frame.
+Purchase a travel card for unlimited journeys within a specific zone.

-Cost:Single tickets vary, but a 24-hour pass is around 130 SEK, 72-hour pass around 230 SEK.
-Consider the SL Access card for easy payment.
+Cost:Single tickets vary, but a day pass is around 130 SEK and a 7-day pass is around 300 SEK.
+Prices depend on zones.

-Tip:Download the SL app for easy ticket purchases and journey planning.
-Validate your ticket before boarding!
-During rush hour (7-9 am and 4-6 pm), expect crowds.
-Many lines run late into the night.
+Tip:Download the SL app for easy ticket purchasing and real-time journey planning.
+Validate your ticket before boarding.
+During rush hour (7-9 am and 4-6 pm), expect crowds, especially on the metro.
+Consider off-peak travel for a more pleasant experience.

 Cost:Included in SL travel cards.
 Single tickets are also available.